OSH Answers Fact Sheets

 - For work in wet conditions, the outer layer of clothing should be waterproof.
 If the work area cannot be shielded against wind, an easily removable windbreak garment should be used.
 Under extremely cold conditions, heated protective clothing should be made available if the work cannot be done on a warmer day.

 - Almost 50 percent of body heat is lost through the head.
 A wool knit cap or a liner under a hard hat can reduce excessive heat loss.
+Consult with the hard hat supplier or manufacturer for appropriate liners that do not compromise the protection provided by the hard hat.

 - Clothing should be kept clean since dirt fills air cells in fibres of clothing and destroys its insulating ability.